gomidi/midi/README.md

 ## Non-Goals

-- one import highlevel comfort package, for that see: http://github.com/gomidi/mid
 - constructing of MIDI time code messages
 - dealing with the inner structure of sysex messages
 - connection to MIDI devices (combine this lib with http://github.com/rakyll/portmidi or http://github.com/scgolang/midi)